Wix Tutorial: Build a Website in 7 Minutes [+ Videos]

 It takes just a bit while Wix creates your custom site, which makes it a good time to check in with you!
 Are you still with me?
 We’re doing this Wix tutorial step-by-step together, right?
 Good!
 Once Wix has it set up, you'll see an option to edit your new site!!

 And… do you see it?!?
 Just like that, your beautiful new site is created.
 But there’s more to do.
 Let’s keep this Wix tutorial going and help you fill in the content.

 Wix Tutorial: How to Design and Edit Sections

-Now we're getting to the meat of your site!
-Each page is made up of sections.
+Now comes the REALLY fun part - editing your brand new site!
+It isn't nearly as scary as it sounds as each page is made up of sections or strips.
 That’s it!
 We'll be repeating the same edit and design process over and over again with different sections.

 These sections can be edited and designed independently of each other.1 They can be rearranged, duplicated, deleted, and even moved to a new page.

 Here is the Section Design Wix Tutorial video for you visual learners!